BinaryDigitCode/bd/content/projects/_index.md

 title: "My Current Projects"
 description: BinaryDigit's current web projects
 ---

-### A Wordpress "Mini" Blog

-It has all the feature that I need for posting, Unsplash integration, webmentions, native comments, and RSS.
-I haven't found a replacement yet so here we are!
-I like to call it [B's coffee corner](https://binarydigit.coffee).

 ### A Personal Photo Gallery

 I've set up a photo gallery for snapshots using [Chevereto](https://chevereto.com) over at [binarydigit.photos](https://binarydigit.photos).
 This is for personal photos and galleries, not a porfolio site.